Skip to Content

 It offers center-based family child care, and home visiting options on a part-day, part-year, or full-time basis.
 Children 3 to 4 years of age are eligible to participate with priority given to 4 years old.

 Both programs are for families with limited income below 130% of the poverty line.
-That’s about $2,887 a month for a family of three.
+That’s about $2,887 per month for a family of three.
 Children from families receiving public assistance are categorically eligible regardless of income.

 Household SizeIncome Limit